Lucien De Roeck: Early life and interests

 Lucien De Roeck was born in Dendermonde.
-When he was 5, the family moved to Elsene, near Brussels.
+When he was 5, the family moved to Ixelles/Elsene, a municipality of Brussels.
 De Roeck was born to draw.
 From his earliest memories on he remembered himself drawing.
 He always had a sketchbook and a pencil on hand.
 For the rest of his life, De Roeck drew at least 10 minutes every day.
 All of his sketches and drawings have been captured in over 400 sketchbooks.

 Dendermonde is situated next to the river the Scheldt.
 From a very young age until his death he was fascinated by the stream and had a special connection with it.
 He spent a lot of his time watching and drawing the boats on the Scheldt.
 The port of Antwerp, located next to the Scheldt, was a great subject of his drawings as well.

 When De Roeck was 15, he started being more serious about drawing.
 The place where you could find him drawing the most was on the tram on his way to school where he documented the passengers.
 At that time, he decided to take evening classes in drawing.